volterraedge/terraform-provider-volterra/docs/resources/volterra_network_policy_view.md

 `ingress_rules` - (Optional) Ordered list of rules applied to connections to policy endpoints..
 See [Ingress Rules ](#ingress-rules) below for details.

+### Adv Action

+Advanced action to be taken at rule match.
+Currently supported actions are NoLog & Log.

 ### All Tcp Traffic

 Select all TCP traffic to match.